nhsengland/it-standards/README.md

 The **[NHS Long Term Plan](https://www.longtermplan.nhs.uk/areas-of-work/digital-transformation/)** - ‘Set standards that keep information secure and make sure NHS IT systems talk to each other to provide health and care staff with complete access to joined up patient records.’​

+## Standards Catalogue

+[Standards Catalogue](./Standards_Catalogue.md) - A catalogue of the standards in this repository.

 ## Contributing

 If you would like to contribute to these standards, please raise an Issue in the first instance.